Annette Rubery: Books

 The Female Rake: Peg Woffington’s Scandalous Life on the Georgian stage

-The Female Rake tells the story of an actress’s progress from an ‘18th-century Nell Gwyn’ to a heroine of sentimental tragedy.
+The Female Rake tells of an actress’s progress from an ‘18th-century Nell Gwyn’ to a heroine of sentimental tragedy.
 The notorious Peg Woffington was a beauty, wit, courtesan, and one of the best-loved comic actresses of the eighteenth century.
 Acclaimed for playing high-born women, she also cornered the market in cross-dressed portrayals of soldiers, rakes and men of fashion.
 Off-stage her lovers were among the most influential figures of the age, including its most famous actor, David Garrick.

 In the first biography of Peg for half a century, Annette Rubery mixes the sweat and greasepaint of Georgian Dublin theatreland with a wider perspective on the roles that bolder women in that era could choose to adopt, and charts Peg’s progress, fuelled by charisma, charm and fierce independence, out of the shame and penury of her origins into wealth, celebrity and, ultimately, myth.